TIMELINE OF THE REALM

 Thing and the Several sleep.

-The Weavers brush the ever settling Dust.
+The Weavers beat the ever settling Dust.
 Their work never ceases.
 The Wound of Time grows.

-Long-entranced by the Rhythm of the Weavers, Thing dreams Light.
+Long-entranced by the Rhythm of the Weavers, Thing dreams Fire.

 Though it will be brief, the burning is spectacular.